Soldacium/intern-novo-backend/README.md

 ## Endpoints
 1. Albums
-POST
+- POST
   - `/albums/` - adds new album to database
   - `/albums/:id/pictures` - adds new picure to album
-GET
+- GET
   - `/albums/` - returns all albums
   - `/albums/:id` - returns album
-DELETE
+- DELETE
   - `/albums/` - deletes album
   - `/albums/:id/pictures/:pictureId` - deletes picture ref from album
-PATCH
+- PATCH
   - `/album/:id` - updates whole album (name, desc)

 2. Pictures
-POST
+- POST
   - `/pictures/` - adds new picture to database
-GET
+- GET
   - `/pictures/` - returns all pictures
   - `/pictures/:id` - returns picture
-DELETE
+- DELETE
-- `/pictures/:id` - deletes picture and all references to it PATCH
+  - `/pictures/:id` - deletes picture and all references to it
+- PATCH
   - `/pictures/:id` - update picture (name, desc)

-You can also check the endpoints by un-commenting the following code:
+You can also check the endpoints by un-commenting the following code in app.js:
 ```
 let route, routes = [];